top of page

 FAQ: FAQ

-HOW MUCH DOES A SHARE COST AND WHAT DO I GET?
+HOW MUCH DOES A PORK SHARE COST AND WHAT DO I GET?

-You can expect a half to weigh 100 to 130lbs, depending on the size of the animal.
-Expect to spend about $850 on a half after smoking and sausage.
-Final cost varies with the final weight of the pig and how you want it cut/smoked/sausage.
+A half share will weigh in at 100 to 130lbs, depending on the size of the animal.
+Expect to spend about $900 on a half after smoking and sausage.
+Final cost varies with the final weight of the pig and how you want it processed smoked/sausage.
 A whole share would be double the meat you see below, but not exactly double the price.
-If the half share outlined below was sold as a whole, the total cost, after butchering would be around $1500.
+If the half share outlined below was sold as a whole, the total cost, after butchering would be around $1700.

 SO WHAT CUTS ARE THERE?